Bus Queensland

+Bus Queensland is a privately owned bus operator in Queensland and a subsidiary of the Pulitano Group, established in 2003.
+The company operates urban, school and charter services in South East Queensland, including Ipswich, Toowoomba, Park Ridge and the Lockyer Valley.

+The company was formed in April 2009 following the acquisition of Garden City Sunbus and Kynoch Coaches.
+It formerly operated long-distance coach services across regional Queensland until those contracts were transferred to other operators in December 2021.

+History

+Formation

-Bus Queensland was formed in April 2009 when the Pulitano Group purchased both the Garden City Sunbus and Kynoch Coaches operations.
+Bus Queensland was established in April 2009 when the Pulitano Group purchased the operations of Kynoch Coaches and Garden City Sunbus.

-Kynoch Coaches was a family-owned business, previously owned by Jason Ward, operated urban, school and long-distance services from its base, in Stephen Street, Toowoomba.
+Kynoch Coaches was a family-owned operator based in Stephen Street, Toowoomba, providing urban, school and long-distance services prior to its acquisition.

-Garden City Sunbus was a division of Sunbus and formed in September 2003 after Hagan's City Bus handed back its licence due to Queensland Transport rejecting requests for higher subsidies.
+Garden City Sunbus was formed in September 2003 as a division of Sunbus after Hagan’s City Bus relinquished its operating licence following unsuccessful negotiations with Queensland Transport regarding subsidy increases.

+Long-distance operations

 Bus Queensland operated a network of long-distance coach services from Toowoomba to Cunnamulla, Lightning Ridge and Rockhampton.
 In January 2015, further contracts commenced for services from Brisbane to Charleville and Mount Isa and from Townsville to Mount Isa.

-On 10 December 2021, Bus Queensland's contracts passed to the operators listed below: